evanpetrack/evanpetrack.github.io/index.md

-# Welcome to my parking page!
+# Welcome to my person page, currently parked

 ### Something cool will be here soon, promise!

-In the meantime, feel free to reach at evanpetrack [at] gmail.com!
+If you need to reach me, feel free to via email at evanpetrack [at] gmail.com!

 #### I'm building this out - check back soon!